Timm04/Immersionbot/README.md

 📢 **New contributors [welcome](contribute.md)!**

 ## What is the Immersion Bot?
-The Immersion bot helps you track and manage your language learning journey.
+The Immersion bot allows you to keep track of your immersion gains, visualize your immersion progress and allows creating immersion goals for you to hit.

 Powerful features that it provides:
 - 📝 Logging your learning progress with the ability to use APIs like Anilist and VNDB to get more details for your immersion.